Adopted October 2005; Revised May 2009, November 2012, October 2017, and October 2022

 - Identifying, organizing, documenting, and cataloging existing data collections, preferably in a digital format;

-- Constructing logical linkages and search engines that facilitate access to organizations and their geoscience sample and data collections;
+- Constructing logical linkages and search engines that implement FAIR (findable, accessible, interoperable, and reusable) principles and facilitate easily discoverable access to organizations and their geoscience sample and data collections;

-- Dedicating adequate space—physical and digital—for storage of and efficient access to existing and future samples and data sets, as well as ensuring adequate equipment and compatibility to be able to access existing data in the future;
+- Dedicating adequate space — physical and digital — for storage of and efficient access to existing and future samples and data sets, as well as ensuring adequate equipment and compatibility to be able to read existing data in the future;

 - Proactively migrating data to new standards;

 - Adding suitably documented new material to the collections responsibly and selectively;